Updated May 22 2021

 Relying on symptoms to determine recovery is risky

 Symptoms disappearing or going away after a concussion is considered a poor indication of brain recovery.
 If a concussed athlete shows no more symptoms, this does not mean that they have fully recovered from their concussion.

-A concussion causes disturbances in brain cells, changes in blood flow to the brain, and a number of other functional issues.[1,2] Research shows that before full recovery from a concussion, the brain is very vulnerable.
+A concussion causes disturbances in brain cells, changes in blood flow to the brain, and a number of other functional issues.[1,2] Research shows that prior to full recovery from a concussion, the brain is very vulnerable.
 Even smaller impacts could cause another concussion, which could result in severe brain injury or, in rare cases, death.[3,4]

 The safest thing that a concussed athlete can do is avoid returning to high-risk sports until after they have fully recovered from their concussion; not just from their symptoms, but also from a brain function standpoint.[5,6,7]

 How can a concussion baseline test help?

 When properly used and interpreted, a concussion baseline test can add useful information to the management of concussions by giving healthcare practitioners insight into an athlete’s individualized pre-injury function and abilities.
-Simply, we have a better understanding of an athlete’s healthy state and what type of results they should get when fully recovered.
+Simply, we have a better understanding of an athlete’s healthy state and what type of results they should achieve when fully recovered.

 Having access to these test scores after a concussion injury can provide healthcare practitioners with a set of personalized, objective data that could be used to make more informed and safer return to play decisions for an injured athlete.

 What to look for in a concussion baseline test?

-Baseline testing is more than just a computerized neurocognitive test.
-These are proven to be insufficient on their own, and can have reliability and validity issues.
+Baseline testing is more than just a computerized neurocognitive test (NCT).
+As NCT’s are proven to be insufficient on their own, and can have reliability and validity issues.
 [5,6,7,8,9,10]

 A multi-modal, comprehensive baseline test has many tests, which has shown to have better reliability and utility.